Charge density: Discrete charges

 For a single point charge q at position r0 inside a region of 3d space R, like an electron, the volume charge density can be expressed by the Dirac delta function:

 where r is the position to calculate the charge.

 As always, the integral of the charge density over a region of space is the charge contained in that region.
-The delta function has the sifting property for any function f:
+The delta function has the shifting property for any function f:

 so the delta function ensures that when the charge density is integrated over R, the total charge in R is q:

 This can be extended to N discrete point-like charge carriers.
 The charge density of the system at a point r is a sum of the charge densities for each charge qi at position ri, where i = 1, 2, ..., N:

 The delta function for each charge qi in the sum, δ(r − ri), ensures the integral of charge density over R returns the total charge in R: